LaunchCode-Education-Archived/liftoff-OLD/assignments/live-coding/README.md

 ## Scheduling Time

-You will need to finish this assignment before the Liftoff program ends, and you can make multiple attempts if necessary.
-Your mentor should be able to schedule a 15-minute time with you, and once you are successful the mentor will mark this assignment as complete.
+Time will be allocated in class 4, however you are more than welcome to attempt this assignment multiple times.
+If you want ot take a second, or third, etc attempt please talk to your Mentor who can find a time, or can connect you with a volunteer.

 ## Practice Makes Perfect